 Teams must be nominated in the same fashion that an individual but using a different form.
-To nominate a team, click here for the proper form.
+Please use this Team Nomination Form to submit a nomination.
 Again, the more documentation provided, the better.

 How do I campaign for my candidate?

 Provide documentation and correct facts.
 Create a buzz.
 Be persistent.

 In the past, advocates have reached out to the Organization’s President and provided materials to distribute to the Board.
 This can be done by mailing or hand delivering these materials to:

 16 Orangewood Drive

 Liverpool, NY 13090

 PLEASE DO NOT EMAIL INDIVIDUAL BOARD MEMBERS EVEN IF YOU HAVE OBTAINED THEIR EMAIL OR HOME ADDRESS.